Image copyright, John Tallet, 2003. Click to return to the Homepage.

 The pond in Lady Hill Wood

-Cross a stile and go straight on, soon crossing another stile.
+Cross a stile and go straight on, with a pond on the left, and soon cross another stile.
 Go a short distance and cross another stile.
-After 25 metres cross a stile on the left and turn left.
-Follow the track round to the right, crossing a stream, and immediately take the fork to the right, going uphill.
+After 25 metres go through the gate on the left (encountered earlier in the walk) and turn left.
+Follow the track round to the right, crossing a stream, and immediately take the fork to the right uphill (Kittybeech Road).
 Cross over another track and go uphill.
-Cross a stile to the left of a metal gate at the edge of the wood (Lady Hill Wood) and turn right.
-Cross a stile to the left of a metal gate and go straight ahead on a muddy track which curves left, soon passing a small pond on the right.
+Go through a metal gate at the edge of Lady Hill Wood and turn right.
+Go through a metal gate and straight ahead on a muddy track which curves left, soon passing a small pond on the right.

 Battle of Pwll Melyn commemorative plaque